 - 2. In addition, he or she may, at any time, remit or mitigate any part or amount of the unexecuted punishment imposed and may set aside in whole or in part the punishment, whether executed or unexecuted, and restore all rights, privileges and property affected. - 3.
 He or she may also mitigate reduction in grade to forfeiture or detention of pay.
 When mitigating: - 1.
 Arrest in quarters to restriction; - 2.
-Correctional custody to extra duties or restriction, or both; or - 12 3.
-Extra duties to restriction,
+Correctional custody to extra duties or restriction, or both; or - 3.
+Extra duties to restriction, - the mitigated punishment shall not be for a greater period than the punishment mitigated. - 4.
+When mitigating forfeiture of pay to detention of pay, the amount of the detention [shall] must not be greater than the amount of the forfeiture. - When mitigating reduction in grade to forfeiture or detention of pay, the amount of the forfeiture or detention shall not be greater than the amount that could have been imposed initially under NRS 412.286 to 412.302, inclusive, and sections 10 to 17, inclusive, of this act by the officer who imposed the punishment mitigated.

-- 13 the mitigated punishment shall not be for a greater period than 14 the punishment mitigated. - When mitigating forfeiture of pay to detention of pay, the amount of the detention [shall] must not be greater than the amount of the forfeiture. - When mitigating reduction in grade to forfeiture or detention of pay, the amount of the forfeiture or detention shall not be greater than the amount that could have been imposed initially under NRS 412.286 to 412.302, inclusive, and sections 10 to 17, inclusive, of this act by the officer who imposed the punishment mitigated. - Sec.
-70. NRS 412.296 is hereby amended to read as follows: - 412.296 1.
+- 412.296 1.
 A person punished under NRS 412.286 to 412.302, inclusive, and sections 10 to 17, inclusive, of this act who considers his or her punishment unjust or disproportionate to the offense may, through the proper channel, appeal to the next superior authority.
 The appeal shall be promptly forwarded and decided, but the person punished may in the meantime be required to undergo the punishment adjudged.
 The superior authority may exercise the same powers with respect to the punishment imposed as may be exercised under NRS 412.294 by the officer who imposed the punishment.
 Before acting on an appeal from a punishment of: - 11.
-Arrest in quarters for more than 7 days; - Correctional custody for more than 7 days; Forfeiture of more than 7 days' pay; - 36 - 4.
-Reduction of one or more pay grades from the fourth or a 37 38 higher pay grade; - 39 5.
+Arrest in quarters for more than 7 days; - 2.
+Correctional custody for more than 7 days; - 3.
+Forfeiture of more than 7 days' pay;4.
+Reduction of one or more pay grades from the fourth or a higher pay grade; - 5.
 Extra duties for more than 14 days; - 6.
-Restriction for more than 14 days; or7.
-Detention of more than 14 days' pay,] 40 - 41 - 42 (a) Suspension or forfeiture of pay for more than two drill periods or 14 days; or 43 44 - (b) Reduction of one or more pay grades,
+Restriction for more than 14 days: or - 7.
+Detention of more than 14 days' pay,] - (a) Suspension or forfeiture of pay for more than two drill periods or 14 days; or - (b) Reduction of one or more pay grades,